5 TopTips for Getting Noticed by a

-Simple really.
-Although many are convinced that black is “stylish” “elegant” and “versatile”, with so many people wearing black these days, hardly anyone wearing black is able to stand out from the crowd.
+While many people see black as “stylish” “elegant” and “versatile”, with so many people in black, no one stands out from the crowd.
 On cold winter days, when everyone is wearing a black, brown or dark grey coat, our photographers look for a higher vantage point to look down the street to see who is in bright colours.
-They’re looking for people who stand out from the crowd.
 One of the easiest ways to spot them in a crowd is to look for the colour in a sea of black.

 How interesting would our weekly fashion galleries look if we brought you photo after photo after photo of people in head to toe black?
 Not very.
 Even Vogue editor Anna Wintour has been famously quoted for her most hated “fashion” as being “head to toe black”.
 We agree.

 Besides, the uniform of choice for almost every waiter, waitress, barista, bean-smith, hairdresser, function manager, and self-uniformed office worker now seems to be black.
 Black has now become uniform, ubiquitous, cliché and downright hackneyed.
-It’s so COMMON in fact that our shutterbugs are not interested in photographing that look.
-Unless perhaps there’s something a little edgy about your total look, maybe bright purple contrasting hair, you might just sneak into our galleries.
-But usually, our shutterbugs will definitely not stop to take your photo if you are wearing a lot of black, and especially if you are wearing head to toe black.
+It’s so common in fact that our shutterbugs are not interested in photographing that look.

 So, Rule Number One for “How to Get Spotted by a Street Style photographer”, DON’T WEAR BLACK, and especially DON’T WEAR HEAD TO TOE BLACK.